Beyond Rhetoric

 Marcellus is a middle school principal in Prince George's County, Maryland.

-Current Program: Basketball
+Year-round Program: Basketball

 Where: Cheltenham Youth Detention Center

-Current Program: Chess
+Longest Program: Chess

-New Program
+Partnership Program

 Young Fathers Group

-The sessions will be bi-weekly and begin on August 27th.
+The sessions will be bi-weekly.

 Volunteer today